mvolkmann/blog/src/smalltalk.md

 1. Click the `color` instance variable and note that the value is a `Color` object.
-1. Select the name "Color" and press cmb-b (Browse it) to open a System Browser window focused on the `Color` class.
+1. Select the name "Color" and press cmb-b (Browse it) to open a System Browser focused on the `Color` class.
 1. Click the "class" button to see a list of the class methods in the `Color` class.
 1. Click the method category "named colors"